 Short answer: for the most part, the Limit Comparison test will work on any series convergence question that a Direct Comparison test will work.
-See the example below.
+See the example below, determining if the given series converges or diverges.

 It’s worth noting that although the Direct Comparison test is another convergence test to know/memorize, it is significantly less work to determine convergence or divergence than its counterpart, the Limit Comparison test.

-Without jargon, to use the Direct Comparison test we first identify a comparison series (typically a geometric or p-series than our given series looks similar to).
+Without jargon, to use the Direct Comparison test, we first identify a comparison series (typically a geometric or p-series that our given series looks similar to).
 Next, determine whether that comparison series converges or diverges.

 1. If the comparison series converges, we need the terms of our given series to be smaller than the terms of the comparison series to also converge.